zahur76/MilestoneProject_2/README.md

 ### Game testing

 The game was tested with friends and relatives to check for bugs and to obtain feedback.
 This was performed when main game module was complete upto project completion.
-The game was mainly tested for bugs related to game logic.
+The game was tested for game logic errors and design improvements.

+Issues encountered and rectified are given [below](#bugs-encountered-during-development)

 ### Responsive design